AqifDani/ElderSmart/README.md

 ElderSmart is a cloud-based elder care coordination web application designed to streamline health monitoring, streamline medical appointments, and optimize caregiver responsibility allocation.
-Built using the Rapid Application Development (RAD) methodology, the system addresses critical pain points in family-managed elder care by introducing systematic accountability and tracking..
+Built using the Rapid Application Development (RAD) methodology, the system addresses critical pain points in family-managed elder care by introducing systematic accountability and tracking.

 ---